 Over the last 30 years average DOM concentrations in waters draining upland regions have approximately doubled.
 These increases have been largest in catchments draining organic-rich soils and appear to be ongoing.
 Scientifically robust information regarding the likely future direction of DOM concentrations and DOM treatability is required to enable the industry to decide whether to mitigate rising concentrations through local catchment management or adapt through investment in new plant or switching sources.

-Application of CEH Research
+Application of UKCEH Research

-Prior research involving the Centre for Ecology & Hydrology (CEH), in association with international partner organisations, has determined that DOM increases are ubiquitous across Northern Europe and parts of North America, and are closely linked to increasing solubility of soil organic matter as soils recover from the effects of acid rain.
+Prior research involving the UK Centre for Ecology & Hydrology (UKCEH), in association with international partner organisations, has determined that DOM increases are ubiquitous across Northern Europe and parts of North America, and are closely linked to increasing solubility of soil organic matter as soils recover from the effects of acid rain.
 This finding has significant implications for water management since attempts to control rising concentrations through catchment engineering solutions are unlikely to be able to ‘manage away’ these rising baseline concentrations.
 Increasingly severe climate extremes, including droughts and flash flooding, threaten to exacerbate levels still further and potentially overwhelm ageing treatment infrastructure.

 A further challenge is that DOM varies in character, and not all types of DOM are removed by coagulants.
-Recent CEH research shows that biological processes within reservoirs stimulated by diffuse pollution can transform the molecular structure of DOM, causing the amount of “hard-to-treat” algal-derived DOM to increase.
+Recent UKCEH research shows that biological processes within reservoirs stimulated by diffuse pollution can transform the molecular structure of DOM, causing the amount of “hard-to-treat” algal-derived DOM to increase.